braughtg/DCgit/UserStories.md

 A partner and the instructor are automatically added as collaborators when the DCgitBegin script is used.
 So using it is the easiest way to have them setup.

 #### Adding Instructor or Partner after Starting an Assignment:
-1. Maually add the instructor or partner as collaborators on the assignment repository in GitHub.
+1. Manually add the instructor or partner as collaborators on the assignment repository in GitHub.
    1. Open the "Settings" tab (_gear icon_) for the repository
    1. Choose "Collaborators"
    1. Add the instructor and/or partner

 #### Removing a Partner from an Assignment:
-1. Manualy remove the partner as a collaborator on the assignment repository in GitHub.
+1. Manually remove the partner as a collaborator on the assignment repository in GitHub.
    1. Open the "Settings" tab (_gear icon_) for the repository
    1. Choose "Collaborators"
    1. Click the "X" next to partner's ID